-The Barbey Family Emergency and Trauma Center at Scripps Memorial Hospital La Jolla is a Level II trauma center verified by the American College of Surgeons Committee on Trauma.
-It offers the most advanced technology and medical expertise available to treat sudden illness and life-threatening injuries.
-The center includes a 33,000-square-foot center, 51 private beds, precision imaging in two diagnostic X-ray suites, MRI, ultrasound, a low-dose CT scanner and more.
+The Barbey Family Emergency and Trauma Center at Scripps Memorial Hospital La Jolla is a Level II Trauma Center verified by the American College of Surgeons Committee on Trauma.
+It offers the most advanced technology and medical expertise available to treat life-threatening injuries.
+The center includes a 33,000-square-foot Emergency Department, 51 private beds, precision imaging in two diagnostic X-ray suites, MRI, ultrasound, a low-dose CT scanner and more.

 More than 1,700 patients receive care annually from our trauma service.
 Patients arrive by ambulance, air transport and private vehicle.
 At the Trauma Center at Scripps Memorial Hospital La Jolla:

-- Approximately 30% of our trauma patients are over the age of 65 with the fastest-growing patient age group being 75 and older
+- One-third of our trauma patients are over the age of 65

 The Conrad Prebys Emergency and Trauma Center at Scripps Mercy Hospital San Diego is a Level I center verified by the American College of Surgeons Committee on Trauma.
 It is also a private teaching hospital for trauma medicine.
 Scripps Mercy Hospital has a dedicated trauma floor with an Intensive Care Unit (ICU), telemetry and medical/surgical bed capability.
 Experts from all disciplines come together as a team to provide immediate, comprehensive and compassionate care.
 We collaborate with specialists every step of the way, from the scene of the injury through hospital care, discharge, follow-up care and rehabilitation.